Micronet-Ltd/UDPSample/README.md

 Keep Alive Mechanism is an approach to evaluate and maintain Internet connection of the device once the system starts UDP transmit process.

 Example: Server will open another listening port behind the system, it keeps receiving heartbeat UDP packet (1 byte)from client, and send an ack back to the sender.
-If server did not receive any heartbeat packet from client, it will auto increases the Error Count by 1.
+If server did not receive any heartbeat packet from client, it will automatically increases the Error Count by 1.
-When the number of Error Count reaches the configurable limit (Default set to 10), Server will activate "Internet Connection".
+When the number of Error Count reaches the configurable limit (Default set to 10), Server will activate "Internet Re-Connection".

 Note: To prevent unwanted Internet Reconnection happens, any successful heartbeat communication cycle occurs during the error counting will reset the number of Error Count to 0.

 #### Internet Reconnection
 When the number of Error Count reaches the limit, system will automatically send an command to the device and force it to re-establish Internet connection by turning OFF and ON the network.
-The number of Error Count will be reset to 0.
+The number of Error Count will be reset to 0 after the process.

 Note: Changing the Network state of the device requires System Permission.